ipfs/js-ipfs-block-service/README.md

 Asynchronously returns the block whose content multihash matches `multihash`.
 Returns an error (`err.code === 'ENOENT'`) if the block does not exist.

+If the block could not be found, expect `err.code` to be `'ENOENT'`.

 #### bs.getBlocks(multihashes, callback(err, blocks))

 Asynchronously returns the blocks whose content multihashes match the array